Correlative Microstructural Analysis of a Weathered Nantan Meteorite Fragment: Discussion

 The penetration depth, step size and spot size were found to be important factors for each technique.
-Where the penetration depth is how far into a sample information can be gathered, step size is the spacing between individual measurements, and spot size is the area illuminated and sampled per measurement.
-The spot size of XPS was notably larger than in XRF, \SI{200}{\micro m} and \SI{20}{\micro m} respectively.
+Where the penetration depth is how far into a sample the x-ray travel (and how far information can be gathered for techniques where the excitation and penetration depth are equal), step size is the spacing between individual measurements, and spot size is the area illuminated and sampled per measurement.
+The spot size of XPS was notably larger than in XRF, \SI{200}{$\mu$m} and \SI{20}{$\mu$m} respectively.
 Due to its larger spot size, the XPS provided maps of lower spatial resolution and was unable to identify the elemental composition of smaller phases in the sample.
-Phases with elements of lower concentration and sizes smaller than \SI{200}{\micro m} had their signal overwhelmed by that of the matrix, such as the Ca and Si bearing phases.
-This is a problem for geological samples and more specifically meteorites which commonly have phases of $\leq$ \SI{50}{\micro m} \cite{Lee2004, Pirim2014, Francolini2025}.
+Phases with elements of lower concentration and sizes smaller than \SI{200}{$\mu$m} had their signal overwhelmed by that of the matrix, such as the Ca and Si bearing phases.
+This is a problem for geological samples and more specifically meteorites which commonly have phases of $\leq$ \SI{50}{$\mu$m} \cite{Lee2004, Pirim2014, Francolini2025}.
 It is noted that XPS can have a smaller spot size in the 10s of micron range, but this size may still be problematic for small phases and inclusions.
-Additionally, XPS has the lowest penetration depth of the three techniques ($\leq$ \SI{10}{nm}), compared to EDS ($\leq$ \SI{10}{\micro m}) and XRF ($\geq$ \SI{100}{\micro m}).
-This property is important when working with samples with oxide and carbon deposition layers, as these features make surface preparation and cleaning necessary for data acquisition.
+Additionally, XPS has the lowest penetration depth of the three techniques ($\leq$ \SI{10}{nm}), compared to EDS ($\leq$ \SI{10}{$\mu$m}) and XRF ($\geq$ \SI{100}{$\mu$m}).
+It should also be noted that while the primary 50 kV x-rays used in the XRF analyses can penetrate up to $\sim$\SI{5000}{$\mu$\meter} into magnetite, the effective excitation depth for Fe K$\alpha$ analysis is $\sim$\SI{30}{$\mu$\meter} because the emitted Fe K$\alpha$ x-rays ($\sim$\SI{7}{keV}) are fully attenuated within this distance.
+Consequently, XRF measurements reflect secondary x-rays generated nearer the sample surface, despite the much greater penetration depth of the incident beam.
+Both the penetration and excitation depths are important properties when working with samples with oxide and carbon deposition layers, as these features make surface preparation and cleaning necessary for data acquisition.
 Such as the Ar\textsuperscript{+} sputtering performed for XPS and fine mechanical polishing used in EBSD analysis.
 A summary of this information is given in Table \ref{Tbl:TechniqueComparison}.

 While each technique has its limitations, each technique also has a unique benefit.
 XRF allows for rapid compositional analysis with minimal sample preparation and the ability to be performed outside a vacuum.
 This also allows for the use of XRF through hand-held devices \cite{Gemelli2015}.
 XPS has the unique benefit in its ability to identify chemical states which is beneficial for mineral identification, especially when multivalent elements are present like Fe.
 Lastly, EDS can be used simultaneously with other techniques like EBSD and SEM without notably increasing acquisition time, allowing for a larger amount of information to be captured with low impact on the analysis time.